Stretch Wrap vs Shrink Wrap - What's the Difference?

 Stretch Wrapped Pallet

 The terms stretch wrap and shrink wrap are often used interchangeably but are very different.
-Both are commonly used for protecting products for shipment, but the two materials are not the same.
+Each is a type of plastic film commonly used to protect products but the materials are very different.
 Here’s a breakdown of the differences between the films and what applications they are used in.

 Stretch Wrap

-Stretch wrap can be applied either by hand or by using a stretch wrap machine.
-Hand-grade stretch film is shorter and lighter to be applied manually around a pallet.
-A roll of hand stretch film is typically 1,500 feet long and weighs between 5 to 9 pounds.
+Stretch wrap can be applied by hand or using a stretch wrap machine.
+Hand-grade stretch film is shorter and lighter and is applied manually around a pallet, commonly with a handheld dispenser..
+A roll of hand stretch film is typically 1,500 feet long and weighs 5 to 9 pounds.

 Shrink Wrap

-Shrink wrap is the tight, clear plastic film that comes wrapped around consumer products where appearance is important, such as water bottles, food, books, toys, and other retail items.
-The film is an extremely versatile and durable polymer material and is available in a variety of thicknesses, strengths, and shrink ratios.
+Shrink wrap is the tight, clear plastic film wrapped around consumer products when appearance is important, such as water bottles, food, books, toys, and other retail items.
+The film is an extremely versatile and durable polymer material, available in various thicknesses, strengths, and shrink ratios.

 There are two main types of shrink wrap: Polyvinyl Chloride (PVC) and Polyolefin (POF).
 PVC is less expensive but is not widely used due to the health dangers it poses during creation and disposal.
-PVC is created from a combination of carbon, hydrogen, and chlorine, which gives off a strong, harmful order when heated.
-It's also a #3 recyclable material meaning it's unable to be recycled in most cases.
+PVC is created from a combination of carbon, hydrogen, and chlorine, which gives off a strong, harmful odor when heated.
+It's also a #3 recyclable material, so it isn't widely recyclable.

 Polyolefin is by far the most commonly used of the two and is the preferred shrink film.
 This type of shrink film is extremely durable, clear, and an FDA-approved food material.
 POF shrink wrap is available in thicknesses ranging from 35 (.35 mil) to 100 (1 mil) gauge.
 It's created from 100% recyclable materials and is more resistant to temperature changes.